Prostitution-related activity may have been involved, an official says

 He called the case the “latest chapter in a long, sordid history of sexual abuse” in the military.

 The military was rocked in the early 1990s by the Tailhook scandal.
 A female Navy lieutenant said she had been sexually assaulted at a military convention by other service members.

-McKeon, a California Republican, has a granddaughter in the Army.
+The California Republican has a granddaughter in the Army.

 CNN’s Barbara Starr, Dana Ford, Larry Shaughnessy and Steve Almasy contributed to this report.